JulianGriffin11/R_Projects/README.md

 ## Author: **Julian Griffin**

 ### 🚀 **Overview**
-So, here's the deal: I was given a dataset of Spotify songs, and instead of just running some basic analysis, I decided to turn it into my own little musical adventure.
+&nbsp; So, here's the deal: I was given a dataset of Spotify songs, and instead of just running some basic analysis, I decided to turn it into my own little musical adventure.
 The question I started with?
 What actually makes a song popular on Spotify?
-Because, let’s be real—there are songs out there that get way too many streams (you know the ones), and then there are songs that deserve the spotlight but are stuck with zero plays.
-What's the deal with that?

 At first, I thought I’d just plug in some numbers and call it a day.
 But then I realized I was diving into a world where songs have hidden personalities—danceability, energy, tempo… all that good stuff.
 I wanted to know if these features could actually predict a song’s popularity.
-I mean, if I can figure out the secret sauce behind a viral hit, I’ll be ready for the next big music trend, right?
+I mean, if I can figure out the secret sauce behind a viral hit, OMG?

-As I worked through the math, I started realizing that some of the things we think makes a "good" song might not be what makes it popular.
-Through Formidable Formulas, Nebulous Numbers, and Enigmatic Equations I embarked on an enjoyable journey into understanding what makes songs tick—and maybe, just maybe, uncovering some of the magic behind the Spotify algorithm.
+&nbsp; As I worked through the math, I started realizing that some of the things I thought makes a "good" song might not be what makes it popular.
+Through Formidable Formulas, Nebulous Numbers, and Enigmatic Equations I embarked on a mathmatical journey into understanding what makes songs tick—and maybe, just maybe, uncovering some of the magic behind the Spotify algorithm.

 ---

 ## 🎯 **Objectives**
 1. 🕵️‍♂️ Understand the factors influencing **song popularity**.
 2. 🔍 Identify **significant predictors** of popularity using linear regression.
-3. 🔄 Address **multicollinearity** and refine the model for better accuracy.
-4. ✅ Ensure **model assumptions** (normality, homoscedasticity, linearity) are met.
+3. ✅ Ensure **model assumptions** (normality, homoscedasticity, linearity) are met.
+4. 🔄 Refine the model for better accuracy.

 ---

 ## 🛠 **Skills and Tools**
 - **Programming Language:** R
-- **Libraries:** `ggplot2`, `dplyr`, `lm`, `car`, `ggfortify`, etc.
+- **Libraries:** `ggplot2`, `lm`, `car`, etc.
 - **Skills Demonstrated:** Data wrangling, linear regression analysis, model diagnostics, hypothesis testing, residual analysis.

 ---